microsoft/fhir-server/docs/schema-manager.md

 ### Terminology

-**Current database version**
+**Current schema version**
-- The maximum SchemaVersion version in the database.
+- The highest schema version applied to the SQL Database at present.
+This value is stored in SchemaVersion table.

-**Current instance version**
+**Current instance schema version**
-- The maximum SchemaVersion version in the database that falls at or below the SchemaVersionConstants.Max value.
+- The highest schema version applied to the SQL Database at present that falls at or below the SchemaVersionConstants.Max value.
 For example, if the current database version is 25, but SchemaVersionConstants.Max is 23, the instance's current version will be 23.

-**Available version**
+**Available schema version**
-- Any version greater than the current database version.
+- Any schema version greater than the current schema version.

-**Compatible version**
+**Compatible schema version**
-- Any version from SchemaVersionConstants.Min to SchemaVersionConstants.Max (inclusive).
+- Any schema version from SchemaVersionConstants.Min to SchemaVersionConstants.Max (inclusive).

 ------------